Optimal bounds for semi-honest quantum oblivious transfer: Robustness of semi-honest oblivious transfer

+\end{enumerate} It is clear that $p_1\leq p_2\leq p_3$.
+Definitions \ref{it:sec:condition} and \ref{it:sec:smarter} are quite reasonable.
 Definition \ref{it:sec:stupid} seems less reasonable, as cheating-Alice produces a guess for either $x_a$ or $x_\ol{a}$, but not both.
 Presumably, if cheating Alice wished to guess $x_\ol{a}$ then she would not begin by playing a strategy optimized for learning $x_a$.
 However, an upper bound for $p_3$ immediately yields an upper bound on the more reasonable quantities $p_1,p_2$.
 Proposition \ref{lemma:BobProtocol} can be used to bound $p_3$ (and hence also $p_1,p_2$) by a continuous function of $\delta$.

-For example, if we require cheating-Alice to be able to guess $x_a$ with probability $0.99$ (so that $\delta=0.01$) then by executing Protocol \ref{prot:optimal} with $\lambda=0.219$ we find that the maximum cheating probability for either party can be made arbitrarily close to $0.695$, as compared to the $2/3$ maximum when $\delta=0$.
+For example, if we require cheating-Alice to be able to guess $x_a$ with probability $0.99$ (so that $\delta=0.01$) then by executing Protocol \ref{prot:fulloptimal} with $\lambda=0.219$ we find that the maximum cheating probability for either party can be made arbitrarily close to $0.695$, as compared to the $2/3$ maximum when $\delta=0$.
 Proposition \ref{lemma:BobProtocol} ceases to be useful for this purpose at $\delta\approx 0.0443$, at which point $\lambda=0$ and there is no need for weak coin flipping since both cheating probabilities are then equal to $3/4$ in Protocol~\ref{BobProtocol}.

-Naturally, the lower bound curve $2\PB+\PA\geq 2$ of Theorem \ref{thm:LowerBound} can only increase as $\delta$ increases---independent of how $\delta$-robustness is defined---as cheating-Alice may choose from a larger set of strategies.
-We leave it as an open question to find optimal bounds for these or other definitions of $\delta$-robust weak oblivious transfer.
+Naturally, the lower bound curve $2\PB+\PA\geq 2$ of Theorem \ref{thm:LowerBound} can only increase as $\delta$ increases (regardless of how one formalizes $\delta$-robustness) as cheating-Alice may choose from a larger set of strategies.
+We leave it as an open question to find optimal bounds for these or other definitions of $\delta$-robust semi-honest oblivious transfer.